sjijs/Computer-Graphics-Project/README.md

 # Computer-Graphics-Project
 This is a document for some graphics project.
+In this repositories,I will implement some basic graphics project.